event-driven-robotics/importRosbag/README.md

 A topic has a name, which was defined by the creator, and a message type, which defines the content of each message.
-This function uses the topic types to interpret the messages from each topic, yielding oner dict for each topic.
+This function uses the topic types to interpret the messages from each topic, yielding one dict for each topic.
 Each dict contains an iterable for each data field.
 By default this function unpacks all topics for which it has a message type definition, but you can use one of the following keyword params to limit which